thephpleague/uri/docs/5.0/components/host.md

 $newHost->getIp(); //returns null
 ~~~

-## Host represented by an registered named
+## Host represented by a registered name

 If you don't have a IP then you are dealing with a registered name.
 A registered name is a [domain name](http://tools.ietf.org/html/rfc1034) subset according to [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1).
 As such a registered name can not, for example, contain an `_`.